Nursing researcher Heidi L. Lindroth, Ph.D., R.N., describes her area of research and what motivates her goal to eliminate delirium in patients.

-Hello, my name is Lori Rhudy, and I am a nurse scientist at Mayo Clinic in Rochester.
+Hi, my name is Heidi Lindroth.
+I am a nurse scientist and practicing critical care nurse at Mayo Clinic.

 My vision is a world without delirium.
 Delirium is a type of an acute brain failure that people experience after an acute event like a surgery, an infection or a traumatic event like a car accident.

 Imagine, if your loved one went into the hospital for an elective surgery and while the surgery itself went well, they experienced delirium after surgery and their lives were forever changed.
 Delirium independently increases the risk of death, both in the hospital and after discharge.

 People who experience delirium are more likely to need an institutional facility after discharge from the hospital instead of returning home.
 They are also more likely to experience declines in both their thinking (or cognition) and function.

 In addition to all of this, it is a terrifying experience.
 A quote from one of my colleagues and a delirium survivor, Mark Hudson, illustrates his experience with delirium well.
 He says, "Words can't do justice to the horror, terror and fear I experienced while suffering from delirium."